When are the classes offered and how often do they meet?

 How much will it cost?

-The cost is $60 a month for the once-per-week class and $100 a month for the twice-per week classes to become a monthly member which also includes all General Program Classes at Odiyana Center and its branches, day courses/workshops, and discounts on empowerments and other special events.
-To find out more about the Foundation Program and how you can join, contact our Education Program Coordinator at firstname.lastname@example.org or 203-317-8918.
+The cost is $60 a month for the Thursday weekly class and $100 a month for the Monday weekly / Sunday monthly classes.
+These monthly memberships also include all General Program Classes at Odiyana Center and its branches, some day courses/workshops, and discounts on empowerments and other special events.
+To find out more about the Foundation Program and how you can join, contact our Education Program Coordinator at email@example.com or 203-317-8918.